Roet-Ivar/Webman-Classics-Maker/README.md

 ------------------------------------------------------------------------
 # HOW TO USE
-1. Dump your disc-based games (multiman is great for this)
+1. PS3: Dump your disc-based games (multiman is great for this)
-2. Make sure webMan-mod from aldostools is installed
+2. PS3: Make sure webMan-mod from aldostools is installed
-3. Start Webman Classics Maker application
+3. PC: Start Webman Classics Maker application
-4. Fetch games-list over FTP
+4. PC: Fetch games-list over FTP
-5. Build PKG forwarder for the game you like
+5. PC: Build PKG forwarder for the game you like
-6. Install PKG on PS3 and enjoy disc-images straight from XMB
+6. PS3: Install PKG on PS3 and enjoy disc-images straight from XMB
 ---------------------------------------------------------------------------------------------------
 # TROUBLESHOOTING